mostalive/property-based-tutorial/README.md

 # property-based-tutorial

-Workshop materials and experiments for property based testing tutorial at the Joy of Coding 2015.
+Workshop materials and experiments for property based testing tutorial at the Joy of Coding 2015 and ACCU 2016 conferences.

 The tutorial comes in two flavours:
 - Javascript - because virtually everyone has to use it these days